BUYER BEWARE: How to avoid buying a flooded vehicle

-HOUSTON (KTRK) --Are you're in the market for a used car?
+HOUSTON (KTRK) --Are you in the market for a used car?
 Experts warn that a number of Harvey flooded automobiles could end up back on Houston's highways.

 If you don't know what to look for, you may end up buying one.
 To demonstrate how consumers are fooled, we teamed up with Carfax and challenged a local car detailer to bring a flooded vehicle back to life.